Skip to content

 For a more detailed discussion of these cases, please see Kate Allass, Hoi-Yee Roper and Georgia Tetlow’s article entitled “Shareholder disputes: a challenge to the established position on privilege.

-Joint interest privilege (2): no protection against a trustee in bankruptcy
+Joint interest privilege: no protection against a trustee in bankruptcy

-Another issue on joint interest privilege arose in Re Ho Wan Kwok [2023] EWHC 74, this time in the context of a bankrupt and a foreign trustee in bankruptcy.
+An issue on joint interest privilege arose in Re Ho Wan Kwok [2023] EWHC 74, in the context of a bankrupt and a foreign trustee in bankruptcy.
 Significantly, the court allowed the trustee in bankruptcy to access the bankrupt’s privileged material, even though the bankrupt held that privilege jointly with several other third parties.

 The trustee applied under the Cross Border Insolvency Regulations 2006, and various provisions of the Insolvency Act 1986, seeking access to documents held by a law firm jointly instructed by Kwok (the bankrupt), and two other parties (ADHL and DSL).
 The documents related to proceedings Kwok had brought jointly with DSL and ADHL against UBS.
 ADHL and DSL claimed that they should be able to assert privilege against the trustee in bankruptcy.
 The court rejected this view, ruling that insofar as Kwok had control or possession of the privileged material and the trustee in bankruptcy had a joint interest in the bankrupt’s privilege, the application for access must succeed.